-We have received your letter in which you asked the Pension Benefit Guaranty Corporation ("PBGC") to rule on several issues arising under the provisions of the Multiemployer Pension Plan Amendments Act of 1980 (the "Act") as they apply to the transactions described in your letter.
-(Section references hereinafter are to the Employee Retirement Income Security Act of 1974 ("ERISA"), 29 U.S.C. § 1001 et seq., as amended by the Act).
+This is in response to your letter in which you asked the Pension Benefit Guraranty Corporation ("PBGC") to explain several provisions of the Multiemployer Pension Plan Amendments Act of 1980 (the "Act") as they apply to the transactions described in your letter.
+(Section references hereinafter are to the Employee Retirement Income Security Act of 1974 ("ERISA") 29 U.S.C. § 1001 et seq., as amended by the Act).

 It is clear under the Act that the initial responsibility for determining whether any particular action constitutes a withdrawal from a multiemployer plan, and the amount of any liability resulting therefrom, lies with the plan sponsor.
-The Act further provides that any disputes between a plan sponsor and an employer on these issues are to [2] be resolved first through arbitration and, if necessary, in the courts.
-Given this scheme for enforcement of the Act, the PBGC will ordinarily avoid interjecting itself in such a determination by issuing an opinion on the application of the law to particular transactions.
+The Act further provides that any disputes between a plan sponsor and an employer on these issues are to be resolved first through arbitration and, if necessary, in the courts.
+Given this scheme for enforcement of the [\2] Act, the PBGC will ordinarily avoid interjecting itself in such a determination by issuing an opinion on the application of the law to particular transactions.
+The PBGC will, however, continue its practice of answering general interpretive questions regarding the Act.